Board of Directors

 Randi and her husband, Jason, are members of Northside Christian Church in Spring, Texas.
 They have 4 boys, Draven, Blake, Robin, and Chayton.
 Randi has a heart and passion for orphan ministry and adoption and enjoys spending her time and energy helping to bring joy and love to a child without a family.
 The Reels recently completed their adoption from the Philippines!
 She is proud to be a part of a ministry that truly focuses on ministering to and loving orphans.
 Randi has an MBA with a background in business management and taxation and works as a tax accountant.

-Robert and Beth are the parents of six children: Brant (biological), Drake (biological), Tamara (adopted from Kazakhstan), Daniel (adopted from Kazakhstan), Grace (adopted from Colombia), and Amy (adopted from Colombia).
-Robert and Beth felt a very clear calling from God to adopt these children later in life (mid-forties), as they were not completely satisfied with the "empty nest."
+Robert and his wife, Beth, are the parents of six children: Brant (biological), Drake (biological), Tamara (adopted from Kazakhstan), Daniel (adopted from Kazakhstan), Grace (adopted from Colombia), and Amy (adopted from Colombia).
+They felt a very clear calling from God to adopt these children later in life (mid-forties), as they were not completely satisfied with the "empty nest."
 Their ministry focuses on older international children (the youngest adopted child was 10 years old).
 They have seen God work in the lives of these children, in their own lives, in the lives of adoptive parents around them, and in the lives of the all touched by international adoption.
-Robert and Beth are members of Brenham’s First Baptist Church.
+The Taylors are members of Brenham’s First Baptist Church.

 Chelsea and David Sparks